Roadside Monocular 3D Detection Prompted by 2D Detection: Robustness to Noises of Camera Pose

 \section{Robustness to Noises of Camera Pose}

-We consider the robustness of BEVPrompt to noises in camera calibration parameters.
+We consider the robustness of Pro3D to noises in camera calibration parameters.
 We follow BEVHeight \cite{yang2023BEVHeight} to add noises on camera pitch and roll.
-Table~\ref{tab:pitch_roll} compares the robustness of BEVDepth \cite{li2023BEVDepth}, BEVHeight \cite{yang2023BEVHeight} and our BEVPrompt.
-Clearly, BEVPrompt is more robust than prior works to camera noise. { }
+Table~\ref{tab:pitch_roll} compares the robustness of BEVHeight \cite{yang2023BEVHeight}, BEVSpread \cite{wang2024bevspread} and our Pro3D.
+Clearly, Pro3D is more robust than prior works to camera noises.